Why did the forums change?

-- Pitching is hosted by AIR’s talent curator, Jeanette Woods.
-Share your struggles, and ask for feedback, ideas and introductions. ([email protected])
+- Pitching is a place to share your struggles, and ask for feedback, ideas and introductions. ([email protected])

 - Tape Syncs has seen very little activity due to COVID-19 but if you want alerts when a tape sync is posted, you should subscribe to this forum.
 You don’t have to be subscribed to post, so if you need a tape sync, send the details to [email protected] If you're posting a tape sync we *strongly* encourage you to lead with the location and date!
 A subject line like "BOSTON: Tape sync Fri., Oct.
 11." helps ensure that folks in and around Boston will get back to you quickly, and let's AIRsters in New Mexico skim right past.